bathos/Ecmascript-Sublime/README.md

 ... they don’t *deserve* syntax highlighting.
 So consider it a feature.

 However even in these cases, Ecmascript Sublime will make a noble attempt at recovering.
-In the example above, the `label` would be an identifier, but the colon would be understood correctly.
+In the example above.
 The binding pattern would be an array, but when it hit the `=4` it would correct the remainder.
-The `(c)` would be an expression, but at the arrow it would figure out where it really is, etc.
+The `(c)` would be an expression, but at the arrow it would figure out where it really is, etc. But not everything can be salvaged: the `label` would be an identifier, but the colon would seem to be invalid because at that point we have to assume we’re in an context expecting this series of tokens to resolve to an expression.

 These are some of the cases where a technically-legal-but-obnoxious linebreaks can cause mismatching, where the pipe represents a problematic linebreak: